Morocco votes on curbing king’s powers and increasing women’s rights

 Moroccans voted today on whether to accept a new draft constitution which will limit the powers of the king and recognise women’s equality with men.

-The referendum was instigated by King Mohammed VI of Morocco after hundreds of thousands of people took to the streets in Casablanca, Rabat and other towns in the North African country in February this year.
+The referendum was instigated by King Mohammed VI of Morocco after hundreds of thousands of people took to the streets in Casablanca, sales Rabat and other towns in the North African country in February this year.

-Inspired by the uprisings in Tunisia and Egypt, the protesters were calling for political and social reform.
+Inspired by the uprisings in Tunisia and Egypt, sickness the protesters were calling for political and social reform.

 If the new constitution is accepted, the prime minister will be chosen from within the party voted into power, instead of the king choosing who will fill the role.